JonathanEvansUk/consultations-service/README.md

 This service was built using an API-first approach.

-The API specification can be found in `/src/main/resources/api/consultations-api.yaml`
+The API specification can be found in [resources directory](/src/main/resources/api/consultations-api.yaml).

 Models and API Controller interfaces were generated using OpenAPI Generator.

 In future I would expose the API documentation via an endpoint in the service, allowing users to view a Swagger page.

-## Example requests
+## Example Requests

-First ensure the service is running using `mvn spring-boot:run`
+First ensure the service is running using `mvn spring-boot:run`.

 The service will automatically populate some data for you to test against.

-The following are all curl commands based on request bodies stored in `.json` files in the `/requests` directory.
+The following are all curl commands, some based on request bodies stored in `.json` files in the [requests](/requests) directory.

 ### Get Consultation by ID